vviguie/hugo-website/content/articles/articles.md

   #   3 = Card
   #   4 = Citation (publication only)
   view: 2
+  # Choose how many columns the section has.
+Valid values: '1' or '2'.
+  columns: '2'
 ---

 # Foreword
 Most of my papers deal with adaptation to climate change.
 I have also worked on several projects on mitigation policies in cities, and especially on how urban planning can play an important role on transport emission reductions (actually, both subjects are [deeply connected](https://doi.org/10.1038/nclimate1434)).
 I also sometimes worked on (almost) completely unrelated papers.

 # Articles